rabtennamgyal/TOP-React-E-Commerce/README.md

 1. Make the mobile menu close when the viewport increases.
 2. Need to work on pay content div's elements sizes when changing viewport.
-3. Work on polishing up the cart page next.
+3. Work on polishing up the cart page next. ( use div.span on subtotal in cart page )

 # Getting Started with Create React App